rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/post-start-a-cleanup-v2-project-id-cleanups.rst

     POST /v2/{project_id}/cleanups

 This operation starts a cleanup.
-Start a cleanup by specifying one of the following states:

-* ``start_requested`` : A manual cleanup is requested by a user.
-* ``start_scheduled`` : A scheduled cleanup is started by the agent.